Arno-ATU/DPAT/README.md

 - **main**: Production-ready code.
 Protected and only updated through reviewed PRs from staging.
 - **staging**: Pre-production testing environment.
 Changes are thoroughly tested here before promotion to main.
-- **develop**: Integration branch for features.
+- **development**: Integration branch for features.
 All feature work is merged here first.
 - **feature/xxx**: Feature branches are created from develop and merged back via PR.
 - **hotfix/xxx**: Critical fixes that need to bypass the normal flow.
 Created from main and merged to both main and develop.